rtshkmr/tp/docs/DeveloperGuide.md

 ![SuggestState0](images/SuggestState0.png)

-Step 2: The `client suggest` command calls `Model#updateFilteredClientList` with the contract expiry date predicate (which checks if a client has a contract expiry date). `Model` updates the `filteredClients` object with the contract expiry date predicate which filters out all clients without an existing contract expiry date.
+Step 2: The `client suggest` command calls `Model#updateFilteredClientList()` with the contract expiry date predicate (which checks if a client has a contract expiry date). `Model` updates the `filteredClients` object with the contract expiry date predicate which filters out all clients without an existing contract expiry date.

 ![SuggestState1](images/SuggestState1.png)

-Step 3: The `client suggest` command calls `Model#sortFilteredClientList` with the contract expiry date comparator (which sorts clients by earliest contract expiry date). `Model` updates the `filteredClients` object with the contract expiry date comparator which gives us clients in order of increasing contract expiry date.
+Step 3: The `client suggest` command calls `Model#updateSortedFilteredClientList()` with the contract expiry date comparator (which sorts clients by earliest contract expiry date). `Model` updates the `sortedFilteredClients` object with the contract expiry date comparator which gives us clients in order of increasing contract expiry date.

 ![SuggestState2](images/SuggestState2.png)

 Step 4: The change is then propagated to `Ui`, which updates the displayed clients in `ClientListPanel`.

-Step 5: The user decides to execute the command `client list`, which resets the `filteredClients` objects to have all clients, and in turn resets the displayed clients in `ClientListPanel` as well.
+Step 5: The user decides to execute the command `client list`, which resets the `filteredClients` objects to have all clients, and resets the `sortedFilteredClients` to the default sorting order, and this in turn resets the displayed clients in `ClientListPanel` as well.

 The following sequence diagram shows how the suggest operation works: